CarolTeo11/Assignment-11.1/README.md

 Below illustrates the process and the results of our prediction models.
 The 6-step CRISP-DM Process is used in this predictive analytics.

 ## Step 1: Business Understanding

 Task 1.
-Build a predictive model using Linear Regression and determine which factors have the highest correlation and how much each factor contribute to explained variance.
+Build different predictive model using Linear Regression by varying the degree of PolynomialFeatures, applying PCA to reduce dimsensionality before applying Linear Regression, LASSO model to determine top factors and Ridge Model.

+Measure of effectiveness:

+1. Mean Squared Error of the Training datasets

+2. Mean Squared Error of the Training datasets

+3. R^2 value (for linear regression) to determine how much of the variance can be explained by the model

 Task 2.
-Determine the top 5 factors affecting car price
+Using the above metrics, determine the best model

 Task 3.
-Can the price of a car be predicted based on its attribute with reasonable accuracy?
+For the best model, present the coefficients

 ## Step 2: Data Understanding